 The Government should identify at-risk waterways and ensure plans are in place to halt further decline in quality.
 Action should be taken where nothing is happening.

-Loopholes in the RMA and NPS-FM that make it possible for decline to continue should be closed and measures taken to protect wetlands and outstanding waterbodies.
+Loopholes in the RMA and NPS-FM that make it possible for decline to continue should be closed and stronger measures taken to protect wetlands and outstanding waterbodies.

 Good Management Practice should be a national requirement for all, including for those managing urban waterways.
 A range of risky land practices should be controlled by national environmental standards.
 The “billion trees” programme holds great promise to improve water quality, including the prevention of erosion, and sediment entering waterways.
 There are many effective soil conservation and erosion control programmes already.
 The challenge is to scale them up and give them the resourcing, capability and regulatory backing to make them more effective.